 If you tend to do this, it’s likely your vocal type is pulled chest – high larynx.
 Your vocal type is not whether you’re soprano, alto, tenor or bass.
 Your vocal type describes how you transition from chest to head voice.
 Even though you crack or break into falsetto, the CAUSE of this is the pulled chest voice with a high larynx.
 [Demo]

 To help you stop doing this, I’ve prepared exercises that will teach you how to bridge and mix your chest voice with your head voice.
 Follow these steps:

 Second, take the test and verify your vocal type.
-Then watch the videos about your vocal type.
-Download the free exercises for your vocal type.
+Then click this link and watch the videos about your vocal type.
+These videos have several free exercises for your vocal type.
 The exercises for pulled chest – high larynx help you stop pulling your chest voice and raising your larynx.
 They’ll help you start mixing your chest and head voice.